arnabBan/E-Commerce-Data-Prediction-Minor/README.md

 ## Run
 > STEP 1
 #### Linux, macOS, Windows User
-I don't have enough knowledge linux or macOS that's why I can not say more about it.
+I don't have too much knowledge in linux or macOS that's why I can not say more about it.
 Firstly, you have to download editor then download required libraries.
 After that download data set and the ipynb file from here.

 > STEP 2